ucsf-wynton/wynton-website-hpc/docs/about/specs.md

 1. {{ site.login.name  }}: `{{ site.login.hostname }}`
 2. {{ site.login2.name }}: `{{ site.login2.hostname }}`

-The login nodes can only be accessed from within the UCSF network.

 ### Development Nodes

 The cluster has development nodes for the purpose of validating scripts, prototyping pipelines, compiling software, and more.
-Development nodes [can be accessed using SSH]({{ '/get-started/development-prototyping.html' | relative_url }}) and only from the login nodes.
+Development nodes [can be accessed from the login nodes]({{ '/get-started/development-prototyping.html' | relative_url }}).

 Node                        | # Physical Cores |       CPU |      RAM | Local `/scratch` | Local `/tmp` |
 ----------------------------|-----------------:|----------:|---------:|-----------------:|-------------:|